Importance of Trademarks: Everything You Need to Know

 - Generic: If it's too generic, a trademark will not qualify for protection.
 Generic terms can be used by anyone.

 - Fanciful or arbitrary: The highest level of protection goes to a fanciful or arbitrary trademark, such as a made-up word or phrase or something with a common meaning that isn't related to the goods or services, such as Apple Computers.

 - Descriptive: Descriptive terms can only be registered if additional meaning is provided, which proves the public connection to the mark.

 - Suggestive: This category requires a consumer to think creatively to understand the connection between the term and the services or goods provided.

 If you need help with the importance of trademarks, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.